List of Top 6 Open Source Load Balancers

 HAProxy

-This solution provides TCP/HTTP load-balancing feature for the applications and uses proxy as a medium for connection.
+This solution provides a TCP/HTTP load-balancing feature for the applications and uses a proxy as a medium for connection.

-Mostly, this is used for the websites which derive very high traffic from its website and applications.
+Mostly, it is beneficial for websites that derive very high traffic from their websites and applications.

 It is so suitable for businesses that it is being used by our very own renowned websites like GitHub, Airbnb, and Reddit.